mayan-edms/Mayan-EDMS/docs/topics/development.rst

   not viable/mature/efficient.
 - Each app is as independent and self contained as possible.
 Exceptions, the basic requirements: navigation, permissions, common, main.
-- If an app is meant to be used by more than one other app it should be as generic as possible in regard to the project and another app will bridge the functionality.
+- If an app is meant to be used by more than one other app, it should be as generic as possible in regard to the project and another app will bridge the functionality.

   - Example: since indexing (document_indexing) only applies to documents, the